Walking with Hip Dysplasia

-It’s a little hard to tell, but this is our 16 1/2 month old daughter walking with a dislocated left hip.
+It’s a little hard to tell, but below is a video of our 16 1/2 month old daughter walking with hip dysplasia – specifically a dislocated left hip.
 If you look carefully, you’ll see that instead of her left leg rolling like it’s supposed to, she hikes it up and over.
+If you’re here because you have a nagging feeling about your own child, the good news is a diagnosis of hip dysplasia is fixable!
+Our daughter is now almost 9 years old and you can’t really tell she ever when through this. <3

 When she first starting walking, I had a nagging feeling in my head about it being bad, but I dismissed that thought because she was such a new walker.
 After she didn’t get any better, and more people started commenting, I pulled out my handy dandy Dr. Sears’ The Baby Book: Everything You Need to Know About Your Baby from Birth to Age Two (Revised and Updated Edition) and started reading about limping.
 Frankly, it scared me.